 Marketing is facing a reputational crisis right now.
-There's a disconnect happening: many people aren’t clear on the value that we as marketers create and bring to the business.
+There's a disconnect happening: Many people aren’t clear on the value that we as marketers create and bring to the business.

 I think we could do better at closing that gap and building bridges, especially with our finance departments.
 If we can learn to speak in a language that finance understands, we’ll be in a much better position.